Release-Candidate/vscode-scheme-repl/CONTRIBUTING.md

 ## Setup

 - install [yarn](https://yarnpkg.com/getting-started/install).
-- Clone the GitHub repository [vscode-ocaml-expect-inline](https://github.com/Release-Candidate/vscode-ocaml-expect-inline)
+- Clone the GitHub repository [vscode-scheme-repl](https://github.com/Release-Candidate/vscode-scheme-repl)
 - run `yarn install` to install all dependencies and development dependencies.
 You need the development dependencies to build and package the extension.
-- run `yarn --ignore-engines package` - this generates the extension package `vscode-ocaml-expect-inline-VERSION.vsix` which you can install to VS Code
+- run `yarn --ignore-engines package` - this generates the extension package `vscode-scheme-repl-VERSION.vsix` which you can install to VS Code

 ## Sources